weaversa/cryptol-course/labs/LanguageBasics/LanguageBasics.md

 * Easy to test—Cryptol's interpreter makes it very cheap to try your functions out.
-* Encourages programming with properties—Properties can be tested easily and, as we'll see in other labs, proven to provide guarantees about code.
+* Encourages programming with properties—Properties can be tested easily and, as we'll see, proven to provide guarantees about code.
 Moreover, properties serve as another kind of documentation!

 ### Examples